andreashuber69/kiss-worker/README.md

    objects.
 In other words, calling a function on a worker thread must feel much the same as calling the function on the current thread.
 To that end, it is imperative that the interface is `Promise`-based so that the caller can use `await`.
-2. The same client code should work in the browser and node.
+2. The same client code should work in the browser and on node.
 3. Follow the KISS principe (Keep It Simple, Stupid).
 In other words, the interface must be as simple as possible but no simpler.
 Many libraries disappoint in this department, because they've either failed to keep up with recent language improvements (e.g. `async` & `await`) or resort to simplistic solutions that will not work in the general